Benoît Tavenot

 Benoît Tavenot (born 3 January 1977) is a French football manager and former player.
-He is the manager of Ligue 2 club SC Bastia.

 Playing career

 Born in Paris, Tavenot was raised in Strasbourg in Alsace.
 A midfielder, he began playing in his adopted region for AS Kilstett, AS Strasbourg and AS Pierrots Vauban Strasbourg.

 Coaching career

+Early career

 Tavenot worked in several posts within SC Bastia including as assistant manager and reserve team manager.
 In February 2018 he was named manager at Championnat National 2 (fourth-tier) club FC Bastia-Borgo, the successor to his former club CA Bastia.

 After one year as assistant manager of Cercle Brugge in the Belgian Pro League, Tavenot was named as part of the staff of Vincent Hognon at Metz in June 2019.
 He retained his post under succeeding manager Frédéric Antonetti but left the club as did the latter following relegation to Ligue 2 in 2022; Tavenot's contract was set to last to 2024.

 In February 2023, Tavenot returned to the city where he grew up, joining RC Strasbourg Alsace again as Antonetti's assistant.
-Possessing the Brevet d'entraîneur professionnel de football to coach football in France to the highest level, he left this post in June, and became head coach of Dijon in the third-tier Championnat National on a two-year deal.
+Possessing the Brevet d'entraîneur professionnel de football to coach football in France to the highest level, he left this post in June.